 Having privilege doesn’t make someone a bad person; it’s not something that you have any sort of direct control over.
 I had no choice about being born white.
 I can and do choose to take an anti-racist stance, but that doesn’t change my white privilege.
 White privilege isn’t something that I hold within me; it’s a free pass that I get from society at large that means that I won’t get targeted by systemic racism because of the colour of my skin.

 There’s nothing I can do to shed my white privilege on an individual level, since that privilege doesn’t exist because of me; it exists because of racism that occurs at a systemic level.
 White privilege will disappear when systemic racism disappears.
-To know when that happens, I need to listen to what people who’ve been subjected to that type of racism are saying.
+To know when that happens, I need to listen to the people who’ve been subjected to that type of racism.

 Intersectionality is basically the idea that a single individual can have a mix of some privileges from column A and burdens from column B. Having social privilege in one column A context doesn’t mean that you don’t face any column B burdens.
 I have social privilege from certain characteristics (e.g. white, heterosexual, cisgender), but am subjected to the social burden of mental illness stigma.
 None of those things cancels out any of the others; social privilege based on one characteristic doesn’t exempt anyone from experiencing social burdens related to another characteristic.